 Also, many people ask will Medicaid take the proceeds from the sale?

-The answer is no. Medicaid (i.e., the State of Florida) does not take the proceeds, but unless someone acts to protect (i.e., spend down) the proceeds, the Medicaid applicant will get taken off of Medicaid as the countable assets are now above the $2,000 limit.
-When the home sales, for instance, the assets must have been legally spent/protected by the end of the month after the sale in order to ensure that Medicaid eligibility has not been disrupted.
+The answer is no. Medicaid (i.e., the State of Florida) does not take the proceeds, but unless someone acts to protect (i.e., spend down) the proceeds, the Medicaid applicant will lose their Medicaid as the countable assets are now above the $2,000 limit.
+When the home sales, for instance, the assets should have been legally spent/protected by the end of the month after the sale in order to ensure that Medicaid eligibility has not been disrupted.

 Also, the rules are different for a husband and wife under most circumstances.

 Finally, can DeLoach, Hofstra and Cavonis P.A. help us protect the proceeds?

 Yes.
 It does not matter where you or your elder is located in Florida.
 Medicaid is a statewide system and we are glad to work with and help families from all over and out of state.
 We have helped hundreds of clients in situations just like this and we are glad to help you out now.

 People who read this article may want to read the following: